 Next, let us consider how the CNN predicts the temperature for the input image.
-In general, as pointed out in \cite{KKT19}, the CNN is considered to detect the phase transition by the magnetization or internal energy.
-In Fig.~\ref{energy-magnet} (a) and (b), we depict the relation between the output temperatures of the CNN $T^{\rm CNN}$ and the internal energies $E$, and the magnetization $M$ (see eq.~\eqref{internal} for their precise definitions).
-One sees that above the transition point i.e., $T>T_{{\rm c},q}$, the CNN outputs almost the same temperature if $E$ of the input images are the same, which indicates that the CNN predicts the temperatures based mainly on $E$ in the high-temperature region $T>T_{{\rm c},q}$.
+In general, as pointed out in Ref. \cite{KKT19}, the CNN is considered to detect the phase transition by the magnetization or internal energy.
+In Figs.~\ref{energy-magnet}(a) and (b), we depict the relation between the output temperatures of the CNN $T^{\rm CNN}$ and the internal energies $E$, and the magnetization $M$ (see Eq.~\eqref{internal} for their precise definitions).
+One sees that above the transition point i.e., $T>T_{{\rm c},q}$, the CNN outputs almost the same temperature if the $E$ of the input images are the same, which indicates that the CNN predicts the temperatures based mainly on $E$ in the high-temperature region $T>T_{{\rm c},q}$.
 Note that, in this region, the expectation value of $M$ does not depend on $T$.
-Correspondingly, the predicted temperatures also does not depend on $M$.
-While, for the low-temperature region $T<T_{\rm c}$, the figure may denote that the CNN outputs the temperature by both $E$ and $M$.
+Correspondingly, the predicted temperatures do not depend on $M$ either, while, for the low-temperature region $T<T_{\rm c}$, the figure may indicate that the CNN outputs the temperature by both $E$ and $M$.
 In fact, as explained below, a more detailed analysis using principal component analysis indicates that the CNN distinguishes between a system and that obtained by reversing all the spins.
-Therefore, in the low-temperature region, CNN predicts based on $M$ (and possibly $E$ as well).
+Therefore, in the low-temperature region, CNN makes predictions based on $M$ (and possibly $E$ as well).
 The dependence on $E$ or $M$ of the CNN output explains that the predicted temperature $T^{\rm CNN}$ generally depends on the model, as shown in Fig.~\ref{cnn_output}.
 However, in the vicinity of the transition point $T=T^{\ast}_{{\rm c},q}$, the assumption that the CNN predicts the temperature based only on $E$ and $M$ does not account for the fact that our CNN can accurately predict the transition temperature.
-This is because of the following two reasons.
-First, the internal energies $E$ (and possibly $M$ because it appears to depend on the model) of the input images, where the CNN predicts to be at the transition points, are different for each model (see Table.~\ref{tc}).
-Second, as depicted in Fig.~\ref{energy-magnet} (c) for $q=3$ and $q=10$, distributions of predicted temperatures for input images with approximately the same $E$'s and $M$'s, are model dependent, which contradicts the assumption.
-In conclusion, the Ising trained CNN detects the transition point of the $q$-state Potts model not only by the internal energies or the magnetizations, but might detect it by more general properties such as complexities of spin clusters.
-It remains to be seen on what factors the CNN predicts the transition point.
+This is for the following two reasons.
+First, the internal energies $E$ (and possibly $M$ because it appears to depend on the model) of the input images, which the CNN predicts to be at the transition points, are different for each model (see Table~\ref{tc}).
+Second, as depicted in Fig.~\ref{energy-magnet} (c) for $q=3$ and $q=10$, distributions of predicted temperatures for input images with approximately the same $E$ and $M$, are model dependent, which contradicts the assumption.
+In conclusion, the Ising-trained CNN detects the transition point of the $q$-state Potts model not only by the internal energies and magnetizations, but might detect it by more general properties such as complexities of spin clusters.
+It remains to be seen on which factors the CNN predicts the transition point.